equilibrium-education-research/equilibrium-education-research.github.io/index.md

 show_call_box: true
 ---

-# Equilibrium Education & Research - The Efficient Online Education.
+# Equilibrium Education & Research - Upgrade your life through Education.

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Learners around the country are launching new opportunity, promoting in their fields, and upgrading their lives.